• Skip to primary navigation

 What types of apples work best for this salad?

-For the best texture, use firm, crunchy apples such as Honeycrisp, Fuji, or Granny Smith.
+For the ideal texture, use firm, crunchy apples such as Honeycrisp, Cosmic Crisp, Fuji, or Granny Smith.
 A sweet honeycrisp provides a great contrast to the tart vinaigrette.

 How do I prevent the sliced apples from browning in the salad?